The best private tours in Sri Lanka

 Head on to the north-central province of Sri Lanka to encounter major historical monuments in Sri Lanka, scattered in Sri Lanka’s cultural triangle.
-Typical Sri Lanka cultural triangle tour lasts 2 days (1 night), during which the travellers visit Anuradhapura, Sigiriya, Dambulla, Polonnaruwa and Kandy.
-Sigiriya is the base for most cultural triangle tour.
+A typical Sri Lanka cultural triangle tour lasts 2 days (1 night), during which the travellers visit Anuradhapura, Sigiriya, Dambulla, Polonnaruwa and Kandy.
+Sigiriya is the base for most cultural triangle tours.
 The visitors can easily reach all historical monuments in the cultural triangle of Sri Lanka from Sigiriya as it is centrally located in the cultural triangle.

 Tour of Sigiriya rock fortress

-Immediate flatland around the rock, which is full of boulders, had been also converted to a beautiful garden, with large swimming pools, natural fountains, ponds, guardrooms and granite caves with paintings.
-The garden of Sigiriya considered being one of the oldest landscaped gardens in the world.
+Immediate flatland around the rock, which is full of boulders, had been also converted into a beautiful garden, with large swimming pools, natural fountains, ponds, guardrooms and granite caves with paintings.
+The garden of Sigiriya is considered to be one of the oldest landscaped gardens in the world.

-The walking tour of Sigiriya rock fortress lasts around 2 hours and hike to the Sigiriya summit can be exhausting for some.
-Sigiriya rock fortress and the surrounding area is home to a large number of bird species and one of the best places on the island for bird watching.
-The extensive forested area around the rock is the residence for a large number of bird species.
-It is also resided by a large number of animal species such as wild elephants, mungo, crocodiles, deer and monitors.
+The walking tour of Sigiriya rock fortress lasts around 2 hours and the hike to the Sigiriya summit can be exhausting for some.
+Sigiriya rock fortress and the surrounding area are home to a large number of bird species and one of the best places on the island for bird watching.
+The extensive forested area around the rock is the residence of a large number of bird species.
+It is also resided by a large number of animal species such as wild elephants, mungos, crocodiles, deer and monitors.

-The hike at Sigiriya rock fortress can be done your own or with a help of a site guide.
-However, the self-guided jungle treks or bird watching trails based in Sigiriya cannot be recommended as it can be dangerous sometimes if you do not familiar with it.
-Take a local guide with you all the time when you are venturing on trekking and guides are not only guide on best trails but also give you a heap of knowledge about the Fauna and Flora in the area.
+The hike at Sigiriya rock fortress can be done on your own or with a help of a site guide.
+However, the self-guided jungle treks or bird-watching trails based in Sigiriya cannot be recommended as they can be dangerous sometimes if you do not familiar with them.
+Take a local guide with you all the time when you are venturing on trekking and guides are not only guides on the best trails but also give you a heap of knowledge about the Fauna and Flora in the area.
 Click here to read more about a well-priced one-day trip to Sigiriya and many other tourist places.